-Judo has disclosed the relevant qualifications and experience of the members of the Audit Committee in its Annual Report.
+Judo has disclosed the relevant qualifications and experience of the members of the Audit Committee in its annual report.

-The Audit Committee Charter and the members of the committee are disclosed on Judo's website.
-Judo's annual report discloses the number of times the committee met throughout FY24 and the individual attendances of the members at those meetings.
+Judo has disclosed in its annual report the number of times the Audit Committee met throughout the period and the individual attendances of the members at those meetings.